 5 Lucas So I didn't know any of this stuff existed and there was so my first Spartan Race I actually, I paid for and so that actually changes things that change is one of them.
 My first Spartan Race was supposed to be a San Jose in 2019.
 But I ended up having surgery on my foot, so I had to miss that race.
 So that my first Spartan Race that I actually showed up for was a Monterey and 2019 I think it was 2020.
 I forget I'd have to look at the app and it'll tell me which day it was, but it was Monterey.
 So June of I think, 2020 or 19.
 Yeah, I had a planter wart and they cut like a dime sized section of bottom of my foot and I couldn't run.
 Where you in shape?
 So I was on my way.
 So I've lost about a about 100 pounds total.
 Well, I've lost over 100 pounds because I don't know what I weighed or above 300 pounds.
 Because I didn't want to hit the scale then but you know, the coming into that Spartan Race I had lost close to 100 pounds.
 So I was in better shape.
 But I wasn't quite running like I am today.
 I was just you know going to the gym and like running on the elliptical but not actually getting the miles on my feet.
 But running outside.
 So yeah, I was about a year prior to getting sober is when I got into the gym because I thought going to the gym was going to make my alcoholic life better.
+2019Monterey Super

 4 Royster Tough Mudder was my first one.
 2018.How many years sober at time?
-Were you in shape?
+2 Were you in shape?
 The Tough Mudder I was I didn't really I mean, I was in shape didn't really know what shape was until I went to tell her.
 Sorry, I was in a shape but you know, I was in shape.
 I was in shape.
 Sweeping I was.

-3 Brice I did my first Spartan we had to be 2019.How many years sober at time?
-Were you in shape?
+3 Brice I did my first Spartan we had to Super Monterey 2019.How many years sober at time?
+2.Were you in shape?
 I was prison shape but not cardio or anything like that.
 It was not up to par you know, and I see these other fit people and realize my standard fitness is not the standard of fitness.
 So I was not in shape.